ZenProjects/Zabbix-PHP-Module/README.md

 	PHP_SCRIPT_PATH=/usr/local/lib/zabbix/phpscripts
 ```

-# how to test module
+# How to test module

 To get php version with what the module are compiled :
 ```